akshita001/ProfileSummary/README.md

 - Blog on "Art is a way to Relax.." ([Please click here for details](https://medium.com/@mishra.akszita/art-is-a-way-to-relax-178964c64a1c))
 - Blog on Festival of Lights : Diwali 2020 ([Please click here for details](https://thinktoinnovate.wordpress.com/2020/12/15/happy-diwali-2020-festival-of-lights/))
 - Blog on COVID and Beyond ([Please click here for details](https://thinktoinnovate.wordpress.com/2020/05/29/covid-and-beyond/))
+- Blog on Welcome New Year with Sustainability ([Please click here for details](https://mishra-akszita.medium.com/welcome-new-year-with-sustainability-401fdf3fdbad))

 ## My Recent Accomplishments